mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 I knew a longer transition period would be a better deal for the buyer, but I didn't realize how good a deal until we actually did it.
 Because even though I was available for 40 hours per week, in practice, the buyer can't really use all of those hours.
 He's taking over a team of six employees and learning how to run everything, so it's hard for him to direct my time enough to fill 40 hours per week right out of the gate.
 In practice, I did everything he needed with only about 10 hours per week.

-But even though I was officially only working 10 hours, there's still a high cost to me of being available every day for 30 days.
-There was nothing in the contract about how quickly I had to respond, but I wanted to avoid being the bottleneck on anything, so I was checking my TinyPilot email every hour or so.
-If I did two hours of work in a day, it was often spread into several 30-minute chunks, so I wasn't getting a lot else done.
+But even though I was officially only working 10 hours, there's still a high cost to me of being available every workday for 30 days.
+There was nothing in the contract about how quickly I had to respond, but I was checking my TinyPilot email every hour or so.
+If I did two hours of transition work in a day, it was often spread into several 30-minute chunks, so I wasn't getting a lot else done.

 ### Disconnect non-transferable accounts from business email before closing